asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 Once a unit test suite exists for a feature, developers will have confidence that they can safely refactor the code to continue to improve its design as requirements change over time.
 If you have read [Martin Fowler](http://martinfowler.com/)'s Refactoring book, several refactorings are considered "safe" because they preserve the behavior of the code.
 These safe refactorings are even easier now thanks to the refactoring tools for modern IDEs.
 However, a significant number of the refactorings from the book are not safe and require unit tests to ensure that the developer did not introduce an error.

-###Exeucatable Documentation
+###Executable Documentation
 Unit tests serve as executable documentation to demonstrate how the object should behave in a variety of scenarios.
 By unit tests being versioned with the code, they need to be kept up to date to pass.
 So they do not suffer from the problems inherent in other forms of documentation such as written specifications or code comments.
-Those forms of documentation quickly become outdated, thus cannot be trusted.
+Those forms of documentation quickly become outdated, thus they cannot be trusted.

 ##Ping Pong Pair Programming

-TDD and pair programming come together in a practice called Ping Pong Pair Programming.
-I won't talk about in detail because I wrote a blog post on it that you can read about here.
+TDD and pair programming come together in a practice called [Ping Pong Pair Programming](/2015/04/18/ping-pong-pair-programming.html).
+I won't talk about in detail because I wrote a blog post on it that you can read about [here](/2015/04/18/ping-pong-pair-programming.html).
 As a coach, pairing with developers to *show* them these practices is the best way to help them achieve mastery.

 ###Starting with the Test

-As the coach, write the first test and start the conversation.
+As the coach, write the first test and start a conversation.
 Show that by writing the test first it guides developers to writing well designed software.
 Testable code is, by its nature, decoupled.

 > When you follow the three rules of TDD, all your code will be testable by definition!
 And another word for "testable" is "decoupled".
 In order to test a module in isolation, you must decouple it.
 So TDD forces you to decouple modules.
 Indeed, if you follow the three rules, you will find yourself doing much more decoupling than you may be used to.
 This forces you to create better, less coupled, designs.
 > &mdash; _Robert Martin from his post [The Three Rules of TDD](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)_